 My name is Wendy Paterson, I am a qualified Clinical Hypnotherapist, registered with the General Hypnotherapy Standards Council, and a member of The National Hypnotherapy Society.
-I hold a Diploma in Clinical Hypnosis, having trained at one of only two Hypnotherapy schools in the UK to be recognised by The British Psychological Society.
-I also have specialist qualifications in weight loss and smoking cessation hypnotherapy.
-I am also qualified in more advanced specialist techniques of using the eye movement therapy EMDR.
-This can be a powerful tool in the treatment of trauma along with other emotional difficulties.
+I hold a Diploma and an Advanced Diploma in Clinical Hypnosis, having trained at one of the very few Hypnotherapy schools in the UK to be recognised by The British Psychological Society.
+I am also qualified in the specialist technique of eye movement therapy EMDR.
+This can be a powerful tool in the treatment of trauma along and other emotional difficulties.
 I hold the relevant qualification to be a member of the NCHC an organisation set up by the government to ensure patients are treated by appropriate practitioners.
 It also means that I can be referred patients by GPs and other NHS staff.
 Each of these organisations has a Code of Conduct which requires professional and ethical practice.

-I have been a qualified nurse for over 25 years, working in Acute Medicine, Critical Care and Public Health.
-I have BSc Hons in Behavioural Sciences, (which gives me eligibility to become a member of The British Psychological Society), Graduate Diploma in Public Health Nursing, and BSc in Critical Care Nursing, and a Post Graduate Qualification from the University of Leicester in Psychodynamic Therapy; I worked in a busy therapy centre for four years whilst obtaining this qualification.
+I worked as a Registered Nurse for over 25 years, working in Acute Medicine, Critical Care, and Public Health.
+I have a BSc Hons in Behavioural Sciences, a Graduate Diploma in Public Health Nursing, a BSc Hons in Critical Care Nursing, and a Post Graduate Qualification from the University of Leicester in Psychodynamic Therapy.

 For decades I have been fascinated by the mind and how it can lead us into light or darkness.
 Its capacity to adapt and change is immeasurable.
-We are profoundly affected by what the deepest part of our mind focuses on, this is not always a conscious process.
+We are profoundly affected by what the deepest part of our mind focuses on, this is, however, not always a conscious process.
 The unconscious is like our storage facility, it holds our memories, experiences and related feelings.
 Its default position is to respond in a familiar way, using the information already there.
 It draws upon our previous behaviours and habits.
-These behaviours and habits can be either helpful or unhelpful, but the beauty is Hypnotherapy can help to effect the change needed for individuals to fulfil their potential; whatever that may be.
-It engages the unconscious mind, whilst allowing the conscious mind to concentrate on something else, we can communicate with the human hard drive if you will.
-The meaningful act of challenging habitual thoughts which lead to habitual behaviours is the essence of hypnotherapy; it is where the change happens, this then becomes a catalyst for the conscious mind to take note.
+These behaviours and habits can be either helpful or unhelpful.
+By specifically engaging the unconscious mind, whilst encouraging the conscious mind to concentrate on something else, we can communicate with the human hard drive if you will.
+The meaningful act of challenging habitual thoughts that have led to habitual behaviours is the essence of hypnotherapy; it is where the change happens, and this then becomes a catalyst for the conscious mind to take note.
 It is Focused Attention and Mind Management.

-No two people are alike, neither are their dreams and ambitions.
+No two people are alike, and neither are their dreams and ambitions.

 How I Work

-As a Clinical Therapist, I will incorporate differing therapy techniques such as Cognitive Behavioural, Solution Focussed, Neuro-Linguistic Programming, Psychodynamic etc. along with hypnosis as a method to bring about the changes sought.
-Hypnotherapy, as with other therapy modalities has its foundation in the relationship between patient and therapist.
+I may incorporate differing therapy techniques such as Cognitive Behavioural, Solution Focussed, Neuro-Linguistic Programming, etc. along with hypnosis as a way to bring about the changes sought.
+Hypnotherapy, as with all talking therapies, has its foundation in the relationship between patient and therapist.
 As this relationship is fundamental to the process, I offer you a free initial 20-minute telephone consultation session before making any decisions as to whether you want to continue to work together.
 That way you know you are with the right person for you.
-A free initial telephone consultation, to discuss your concern and whether hypnotherapy would be helpful, is usually the beginning of this relationship.

-When dealing with children it is usual that once the initial assessment is completed the child engages in the session without an adult present; unless of course, they would be too worried to do so, or simply that they prefer an adult to be present.
+When dealing with children it is usual that once the initial assessment is completed the child engages in the session without an adult present; unless of course, the child would be too worried to do so, or simply that they prefer an adult to be present.
 Every case will be different so a mutual decision will be part of the ongoing assessment.
 In older children, it is most likely that they are alone during the initial assessment and subsequent treatment.
 Confidentiality will be maintained with children as with adults**